ggoh29/newsClassifier/README.md

 News classifier Optimised On SEmantics analysis (NOOSE)

 We have built a working model of a classifier that can predict fake news.
 It does this by looking at the semantics of the news article.
-Our dataset was taken from kaggle https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset
+Our dataset was taken from kaggle https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset and https://www.kaggle.com/c/fake-news/data?select=train.csv.

 We theorise that the semantics of a fake news article will be different from a real news articles, where a fake news articles will try to be more persuasive and attention grabbing while a real news article is more objective or neutral.